ESO PVP Builds

 • Base game is what released originally in 2014 and includes the Alliance zones, Craglorn, Cyrodiil PVP zone, and Coldharbour.

 • DLCs are smaller expansions that contain either a small zone or a pair of dungeons.
-As of February 2023, there are 22 DLCs in ESO, of which Imperial City DLC is free.
+As of November 2025, there are 26 DLCs in ESO, of which Imperial City DLC is free.

 Purchase Options